dylemma/scala.frp/readme.md

 ###Getting it

-Scala FRP is built for Scale 2.10.0; as long as your project is using Scala 2.10, you can simply add the following to your sbt settings:
+Scala FRP is built for Scala 2.10.0; as long as your project is using Scala 2.10, you can simply add the following to your sbt settings:

 	libraryDependencies += "io.dylemma" %% "scala-frp" % "1.0"